verilator/verilator/docs/guide/exe_verilator.rst

    a newline and exit immediately.
 This can be useful in makefiles.
 See also :vlopt:`-V`, and the various :file:`*.mk` files.

+.. option:: --get-supported <feature>

+   If the given feature is supported, print "1" and exit immediately.
+Otherwise, print a newline and exit immediately.
+This can be useful in makefiles.
+See also :vlopt:`-V`, and the various :file:`*.mk` files.

+   Feature may be one of the following: COROUTINES, SYSTEMC.

 .. option:: --help

    Displays this message and program version and exits.